tinyclub/linux-lab/README.md

   If using `-virtfs` or `-device virtio-9p-pci` option for qemu, must enable the above PCI related options, otherwise will not work:

     9pnet_virtio: no channels available for device hostshare
-    mount: mounting hostshare on /hostshare failed: No such file or directory'
+    mount: mounting hostshare on /hostshare failed: No such file or directory

   `-device virtio-9p-device` requires less kernel options.

   To enable the above options, please simply type:

     $ make feature f=9pnet
     $ make kernel-olddefconfig

 Docker host: